Ed Forbes is a Scottish jazz drummer and educator.

 Early performing and recording work started with a school band that reached the then TSB Rockschool competition finals as well as some session work with a post punk band.
 However a lasting obsession with jazz soon took hold and while at university he became heavily immersed in the 1990s London jazz scene.
 During the 90s he gigged and toured with a jazz quartet and then continued to perform ad hoc gigs by night while focusing on the distraction that was a day job.

-Having trained as a lawyer and journalist he spent the late 1990s and noughties working in television as a correspondent and producer before moving back to the legal world specialising in media & entertainment law and intellectual property law.
+Having trained as a lawyer and journalist he spent the late 1990s and noughties working in television as a correspondent and producer before moving back to the legal world specialising in media & intellectual property law and wider commercial law.

-In 2014 he took the decision to return to what he was put on this earth to do namely, jazz drumming and drum practice.
-He has subsequently become involved in several drumming and music-related ventures, including workshops for schools and tuition.
+In 2014 he took the decision to expand on what he was put on this earth to do namely, jazz drumming and drum practice.
+He has subsequently become involved in several drumming and music-related collaborations, including workshops for schools and communities.

 His drumming style is, as that of those who inspire him, individualistic and heavily influenced by Art Blakey, who along with fellow jazz giants, Max Roach, Elvin Jones & Tony Williams, forged the free and experimental approach that propelled jazz drumming through the 1950s and 1960s to cement the influence and relevance it has today.
 While firmly rooted in jazz his repertoire does take in funk, breakbeat and hip hop influences and he has, on occasion, been known to play pop.
 His skills as a player are founded on an ability to listen as much as play, giving space to the other instruments and the music, phrasing, improvising and getting deep down into the groove.